DeFoG: Discrete Flow Matching for Graph Generation: Sample Optimization

 \subsection{Performance Improvement for Undertrained Models}

 In this section, we present the performance of a model trained on the QM9 dataset and the Planar dataset using only $30\%$ of the epochs compared to the final model being reported.
-We employ the same hyperparameters with \Cref{tab:qm9_results} and \Cref{tab:synthetic_graphs_vun_ratio} for the sampling setup, as reported in \Cref{tab:hyperparam}.
+We employ the same hyperparameters as in \Cref{tab:qm9_results} and \Cref{tab:synthetic_graphs_vun_ratio} for the sampling setup, as reported in \Cref{tab:hyperparam}.

-Compared to fully trained models, our model achieves 99.0 Validity (vs. 99.3) and 96.4 Uniqueness (vs. 96.3) on the QM9 dataset.
-For the Planar dataset, it attains 95.5 Validity (vs. 99.5) and an average ratio of 1.4 (vs. 1.6).
+Compared to fully trained models, our model achieves 99.0 Validity (\emph{vs} 99.3) and 96.4 Uniqueness (\emph{vs} 96.3) on the QM9 dataset.
+For the Planar dataset, it attains 95.5 Validity (\emph{vs} 99.5) and an average ratio of 1.4 (\emph{vs} 1.6).
 These results demonstrate that, even with significantly fewer training epochs, the model maintains competitive performance under a well-designed sampling procedure, although extended training can still further improve performance.
 Notably, all metrics surpass the discrete-time diffusion benchmark DiGress \citep{vignac2022digress}.
 As a result, the optimization in the sampling stage proves particularly beneficial when computational resources are limited, by enhancing the performance of an undertrained model.